AvikAgarwala/C-Plus-Plus-Binary-Coders/README.md

 We encourage contributions to this repository.
 If you come across any issues or have ideas for improvements, please don't hesitate to open a pull request.
 Your input is highly appreciated!

 ### Contribution rules
-- Only modifications to existing files are permitted.
-- Uploading or creating new files is not allowed.
+- Only members of the Binary Coders community have the privilege to upload or create new files.
 - Please ensure that your code follows proper alignments and conventions for enhanced readability.

 ## Authors 🖋️